Smoke vs Sanity Testing: Key Differences for QA

 Purpose

-Ensure overall stability
+Ensure overall build stability

-Confirm rationality of changes
+Confirm rationality of fixes/updates

 Style

-Often automated
+Typically automated

 Often manual, less formal

-Relationship to Regression Testing
+Relation to Regression Testing

 Test Automation Strategies for 2025